|Date||3 August 2023 (Thursday)|

 Department of Computing

-Dr. HO received his BSc in Computer Studies from City University of Hong Kong, PGDip in Entrepreneurship from University of Cambridge, MSc in Data Communications from University of Sheffield, MSc in Business Analytics from HKUST, and PhD in Computer Networks from University of Surrey.
+Dr. Ho received his BSc in Computer Studies from City University of Hong Kong, PGDip in Entrepreneurship from University of Cambridge, MSc in Data Communications from University of Sheffield, MSc in Business Analytics from The Hong Kong University of Science and Technology, and PhD in Computer Networks from University of Surrey.
 His research interests include computer networks, data science and machine learning.

 |Related Undergraduate Programme(s)||Bachelor of Science (Honours) in Applied Computing|